yfkuo/cse15l-lab-reports5/README.md

 2. A response from a TA asking a leading question or suggesting a command to try (To be clear, you are mimicking a TA here.)
   - TA: Hi,
-    A good way to trace what triggered the symtom is to use `jdb` allows you to visualize the process step by step.
+    A good way to trace what triggers a symtom is to use `jdb`, it allows you to visualize the process step by step.
+    When you run `jdb`, try to stop at `ListExamplesTests.testFilter` first, and then trace what each step is doing by using the command `step`.
+Each step you can use `locals` or `print` to see what the variables look like, and from there you would be able to find which part of the codes has gone wrong through out the tracing process.

 3. Another screenshot/terminal output showing what information the student got from trying that, and a clear description of what the bug is.